| return to the project page

 A. - Project Description

 Briefly (approximately one to two paragraphs) describe the project.
-This should not include any details, those will come later.
+This section should not include any details; those will come later.
 Address this section as though you were telling a friend what you were going to do.
 Think of this as an executive summary of the overall project.
 All of the details will be covered later.

 B. - Who Will Benefit

-Name the group or organization who will benefit from your project and how your project will benefit them.
+Name the group or organization that will benefit from your project and how your project will benefit them.
 Remember, the project cannot benefit the Boy Scouts (except in the most indirect way).
 Do not describe the project again, just focus on the benefit of the project.
-You should also work with an official of the institution in planning the project.
-See the section below for some hints on working with an agency.
+Some possible benefits to consider are: improves safety, enhances appearance, helps needy people, provides essential services, provides entertainment to a needy group, or improves functionality of a facility.
+These are just examples and are not all possible benefits to your project.

-Hint - Coordination with Agency
+Hint - Coordination with Benefiting Agency

-Discuss your coordination with the agency which is benefiting from your project.
+Discuss your coordination with the agency that is benefiting from your project.
 Be sure to include the name, position within the agency (e.g. Personnel Director, Community Relations Coordinator, etc.), and phone number of your point of contact.
-Use proper titles (e.g. Mr., Mrs., Dr., Chief, etc.) when referring to adults.
+Use full names (no nicknames) and proper titles (e.g. Mr., Mrs., Dr., Chief, etc.) when referring to adults.
 Discuss your coordination meetings with the agency to include dates you have met or talked on the phone, who was present, and exactly what they agreed to provide to you and what you agreed to do for them.
 You should also obtain a letter from the agency authorizing you to conduct your project.
-Do not get into a position of saying, "I talked to some lady a few weeks ago."
+Do not get into a position of saying, "I talked to some lady a few weeks ago.”
 Whenever you call the agency again, be able to ask for your contact by name.

 Another area where you should ensure complete understanding is in the materials to be provided.
 When an agency says they will provide building materials, make sure you both understand exactly what is to be provided (see the materials section below).
 Find out if the agency will deliver the materials to your work site or if you must pick them up.
 If you are going to have to go get materials, find out exactly where (i.e. address) and the name and phone number of the person you need to talk to when you get there.
 Do you need to call ahead and setup an appointment to pickup the materials?
-Dealing with government agencies can be particularly frustrating if you do not ensure all details are understood by both parties.
+Dealing with government agencies can be particularly frustrating if you do not ensure that all details are understood by both parties.
 Making assumptions is dangerous!

 C. - Planning Details